-My research focuses on energy innovation, particularly the management of R&D to accelerate development and diffusion of clean energy technologies.
+My research focuses on energy innovation, particularly the management of science and technology to accelerate the transition to a clean and sustainable energy system.
 I use the tools of social science to assess the effectiveness of R&D programs across government, corporate and university settings.
 My training as a physical scientist gives me an advantage in understanding both the technical and social barriers to extracting usable knowledge from investments in science and engineering.
 My goal as a researcher is to empirically examine past energy R&D efforts in order to inform the design of future initiatives.

 Abstract: New ideas at the frontier of knowledge often encounter resistance from the community of active researchers.
 Many research funding programs rank proposals by peer review scores, thereby limiting their ability to fund novel and transformative research.
 An alternative system empowers an individual to use expert discretion to make funding decisions.
 We show here that individual discretion has been implemented at the Advanced Research Projects Agency – Energy (ARPA-E) in the United States Department of Energy.
 Using internal program data from 2009 to 2015, we examine the determinants of project selection and the short-term productivity of projects in terms of publications, patenting, and market engagement.
 Our key findings are 1) ARPA-E program directors use significant discretion, 2) they tend to fund projects with champions among the external reviewers, without being swayed by skeptics, and 3) there is no evidence that this use of discretion has reduced the quality of ARPA-E’s research portfolio.

 Physical Chemistry and Materials

 Synthesis of Nanostructured Graphene and BN Aerogels

 A. K. Zettl, M. Rousseas, A. P. Goldstein, W. Mickelson, M. A. Worsley, L. Woo, “Crystalline Boron Nitride Aerogels,” US Patent 9611146, April 4, 2017.